lwebert/Challenge-07-ReadMe-Generator/README.md

 ## Tests

-If the application is working correctly, the message "Successfully created professional README.md file for your project!" should appear in your terminal.
+If the application is working correctly, the user should be prompted to input information in the terminal necessary for the creation of the README.md file.
+Once all information is input, a README.md file should be generated and the message "Successfully created professional README.md file for your project!" should appear in your terminal.

-[Click here](https://app.screencastify.com/v3/watch/Rke74KwH8UaNfNGZPPEt) for an example of how the application works!
+[Click here](https://app.screencastify.com/v3/watch/Rke74KwH8UaNfNGZPPEt) for an walkthrough video of how the application works!

 ## License